kevinchannon/wite/README.md

 ```

 ## Simple byte conversions
-If you have a value and you want to get it as an array of `std::bytes`, then you can simply do:
+If you have a value, and you want to get it as an array of `std::bytes`, then you can simply do:
 ```c++
 // "bytes" <- wite::io::static_byte_buffer<sizeof(my_value)>
 const auto bytes = wite::io::to_bytes(my_value);